-It is important to utilize building materials that are commonly found within the historic district.
-Materials which are not part of the historic fabric of the district may detract from the continuity and character of the area.
+It is important to utilize building materials that are commonly found within the Historic District.
+Materials which are not part of the Historic District may detract from the continuity and character of the area.

 Wood siding is preferred over aluminum, vinyl and other synthetic materials.
 Artificial siding may be considered; however, the specific material and profile must be approved by the A.R.C.
 Imitation brick or imitation stone is inappropriate and will not be approved by the A.R.C.